frappe/frappe_docs/frappe_docs/www/docs/user/en/api/query-builder.md

 ### frappe.qb.from\_(table)

-lets you construct a from query to select or delete data
+lets you construct a from query to select data

 **Select query**